-Peer Selection Consideration ons Organizational Structure • Companies whose organizational structure, number of employees, stage of development, market capitalization, and research and development expenditures are similar to ours Executive Positions • Companies with similar executive positions to ours Executive Talent Pool • Companies against which we believe we compete for executive talent Operations in U.S. • Public companies with substantial operations in the U.S. whose compensation and financial data are available in proxy statements or other public documents
+Peer Selection Considerations Organizational Structure Companies whose organizational structure, number of employees and positions, stage of development, market capitalization, and research and development expenditures are similar to ours Executive Positions Companies with similar executive positions to ours Executive Talent Pool Companies against which we believe we compete for executive talent Operations in U.S. Public companies with substantial operations in the U.S. whose compensation and financial data are available in proxy statements or other public documents

 In addition to the criteria above, our compensation committee also reviewed the peer selection criteria used by proxy advisors and considered the specific peers identified independently by each advisor.
-There are limited companies with a comparable profile to Alnylam.
+There are limited companies with a comparable profile to Alnylam, in light of our market capitalization, the recency of our first commercial launches, the depth of our pipeline for the continued development of a new class of medicines and our rapid global growth.
 As such, Radford identified four categories of companies that were all considered for purposes of selecting a balanced group of peers: Large Biopharma; Similarly Situated Commercial; Similarly Situated Pre-Commercial; and Governance Peers meeting at least two selection criteria.

-2018 Peer Group
+2019 Peer Group